broadinstitute/depmap-portal/breadbox/README.md

 #### Publishing

+\*\*NOTE: Our CI/CD pipeline includes a Github actions job that can be manually triggered to publish the breadbox client.
+The "cz" tool is used to manage updating the version and the breadbox_client version is locked to match the version of breadbox.

+You can manually trigger this workflow by clicking "Run workflow" at https://github.com/broadinstitute/depmap-portal/actions/workflows/publish_breadbox_client.yaml

+If you get an error saying 'Requested entity already exists', this is a sign that the current version has already been published.
+As versions are incremented by commits with the "convential commit" conventions, you will need to make a commit on master in order to bump the version.
+(Something like 'build(breadbox): bumping client version' should suffice)

-**NOTE: Our CI/CD pipeline includes a Github actions workflow `build-breadbox.yml` that auto-versions and publishes breadbox and the breadbox client.
-The below instructions are only for if you want to publish locally though this is not recommended!**
+**The below instructions are only for if you want to publish locally though this is not recommended!**

 Note: this will publish the resulting module to an internal package repo.
 Before you do this, you'll need to set yourself up to be able to publish to `python-public`: